uviclibraries/genai-pathway/index.md

 ## Intermediate Workshops
 1. **[GenAI: NotebookLM a Personal Tool for Research & Productivity](https://lib.uvic.ca/genai-notebooklm){:target="_blank"}** (_Intermediate_)
-   - Workshop participants will explore the use of NoteBookLM as a personal Generative AI (GenAI) tool grounded in the information you trust.
-“When you upload the documents central to your projects, tools like NotebookLM instantly become an expert in the information” in the documents you uploaded to them (NotebookLM.google, 2024).
+   - Workshop participants will explore how NoteBookLM can be a personal Generative AI (GenAI) tool grounded in information you give it to use as training data.
-   - In the hands-on portion of the workshop, participants will explore GenAI tool usage and output evaluation for accuracy and biases.
-The workshop will also encourage informed, responsible cloud-based GenAI use.
+   - In the hands-on portion of the workshop, participants will explore NotebookLM usage and output evaluation for accuracy and biases.
 3. **GenAI: Presentation & Multi-Media Tools** (_Intermediate_) - COMING SOON

 ## Advanced Workshops